 Below is an example of a presentation on character traits.
 Students incorporate character traits into their Buncees, or teachers can flip home a lesson on character traits for their students.

-4. Author Research: Students of all ages and abilities can easily create a presentation for an author study.
-Students pull up their Buncee in front of the class to hone public speaking skills, or they can be shared directly to a teacher for grading.
+Students of all ages and abilities can easily create a presentation for an author study.
+Students pull up their Buncee in front of the class to hone public speaking skills.
+They can also share them directly to a teacher for grading.

-5. Picture Book: Buncee has been used by elementary students to create picture books, and by high school students creating picture books for their younger peers.
+Buncee has been used by elementary students to create picture books.
+High school students have also use it to create picture books for their younger peers.
 Whether the Buncees are tales of fiction or nonfiction, the ease of use and accessibility of Buncee make creating the stories fun.
 Students can practice narration by recording their voice into the Buncee, which can be heard in the Buncee linked below.